 • F. Schubert: Liebeslauschen, bd.
 III, p.
 151, transposed from A to Ab a.
-In connection with the application form, the applicant submits a repertoire list of songs representing four different style periods (duration: 35-40 minutes).
+In connection with the application form, the applicant submits a repertoire list of songs representing four different styles (duration: 35-40 minutes).
 The examiners select 15-20 minutes from the repertoire list, which the applicant must perform at the audition.
-The applicant is informed of the selected pieces a week prior to the audition.
+Applicants will be informed of the work a week prior to the audition.